 Luke 2:41-52 (NRSV)

-Luke 2:41-52 presents a pronouncement story of the Passover visit of Jesus to the Temple, with the key saying in verse 49, “He said to them, Why were you searching for me?
+The key saying is in verse 49, “He said to them, Why were you searching for me?
 Did you not know that I must be in my Father's house?"
-This pronouncement makes a clear distinction between the heavenly Father of Jesus on the one hand and the human father of Jesus on the other.
-The story is unique to Luke.[1]
-Interestingly, it is picked up as the concluding episode of the Infancy Gospel of Thomas (usually dated at around 125), with some expansion regarding the reaction of the temple teachers.[2]Jesus was 12, which would put him near adult age.
+This pronouncement makes a clear distinction between the heavenly Father of Jesus on the one hand and the human father of Jesus on the other.[2]
+Interestingly, it is picked up as the concluding episode of the Infancy Gospel of Thomas (usually dated at around 125), with some expansion regarding the reaction of the temple teachers.[3]
+Jesus was 12, which would put him near adult age.
 When Jesus speaks of his heavenly Father, his parents do not understand.
 Such a failure is surprising after the annunciation to Mary, after the message of the angel, and after the predictions of Simeon.
 Besides supplying a chronological transition between infancy and ministry, it supplies a transition between revelation about Jesus by others and revelation that Jesus himself will proclaim.
-The operative insight in all this "backwards" movement is that the heavenly voice at the baptism did not adopt Jesus and make him the divine Son, but revealed publicly what he already was.
+The operative insight in all this "backwards" movement is that the heavenly voice at the baptism did not adopt Jesus and make him the divine Son but revealed publicly what he already was.
 The family of Jesus represents a form of “temple piety” typical of first century Judaism.

 Why does Luke have an interlude in which he portrays Jesus as a boy?
 A Christology centered on Jesus’ conception and birth dominated the Lucan birth story.
 Luke's birth narrative celebrates and glorifies the extraordinary events that accompanied Jesus' nativity.
 Jesus was, like any other Jewish infant, circumcised on his eighth day.
 Luke has Jesus presented in the temple for the dedication service of a firstborn son, even as Mary herself goes through the standard purification rituals that all Jewish women had to experience.
 The events recorded here celebrate many of the traditional aspects of Jesus' childhood, while also realizing that in this ordinary Jewish boy something unique and wonderful was present.
-Barth emphasizes that the gospel writers have a primary interest in Jesus as savior, as declared in verse 11.
+The gospel writers have a primary interest in Jesus as savior, as declared in verse 11.
 Thus, even here, the interest is not to get us interested in the idea that he was the son of carpenter.
 What did he do outside of the significance of his word and deed?
 The gospels have no interest.
 True, he is asking the doctors of the law questions, but this does not mean that he is not Messiah.
-He is about the business of his Father, but his parents do not understand, even though we can understand it only in light of us mission.
-The incident suggests that Jesus will grow up into his office as savior.[3]
+He is about the business of his Father, but his parents do not understand, even though we can understand it only considering his mission.
+The incident suggests that Jesus will grow up into his office as savior.[4]

 Verses 43-45 present the loss of Jesus.
 43 When the festival ended and they started to return, the boy Jesus stayed behind in Jerusalem, but his parents did not know it.
 44 Assuming that he was in the group of travelers, they went a day’s journey.
 Then they started to look for him among their relatives and friends.
 45 When they did not find him, they returned to Jerusalem to search for him.
 What parent has not experienced "that sinking feeling" that Mary and Joseph felt -- the horror of realizing that your child is one place when in your mind he or she is somewhere altogether different?
 Little wonder that Mary and Joseph assumed Jesus to be somewhere amid the caravan's chaos and did not miss his presence until everyone stopped and settled in for the night.
 Did Jesus remain in Jerusalem by deliberate choice?
 Did his parents forget?
 Did the parents leave early?
 We do not know the answers, because Luke does not supply them.
 A one-day journey would be 20 miles.

 Verses 46-48 present the finding of Jesus amid teachers.
-46 After three days they found him in the temple, sitting among the teachers, listening to them and asking them questions.
+46 After three days, prefiguring the events of Easter, they found him in the temple, sitting among the teachers, listening to them and asking them questions.
 47 All who heard him were amazed at his understanding and his answers.
 48 When his parents saw him, they were astonished; and his mother said to him, “Child, why have you treated us like this?
 Look, your father and I have been searching for you in great anxiety.”
 Boyhood stories tend to stress by anticipation the wisdom and the life work of the subject.
 The drama lies in the circumstances in which they find him and in what he says when they find him.
 He makes a Christological claim.
 The building of the narrative is such that the latter is more important than the former.
 “After three days” reminds us of the resurrection motif.
 According to Raymond Brown, we find the boy Jesus listening to the teachers of the Law and asking them questions.
 Luke means this to foreshadow the interests of the man Jesus, who will often be engaged in debates over the Law.
 However, here there appears none of the hostility to the teachers of the Law that will mark Jesus' attitude in the ministry toward the scribes and lawyers, for once again "Temple piety" pervades.
 The astonishment that greets Jesus' understanding and his answers anticipates the amazement that will greet Jesus' teaching when he begins his ministry and the amazement of the scribes at his answers.
 Apocryphal “hidden life” stores will expand on this motif.
 This would make sense if, as many scholars have supposed, this was once an independent narrative of how the parents came to learn of the identity and vocation of Jesus as the Son of God.
-Of course, in the present position of the story, Luke gives such a revelation several times before, and so the amazement is at the way (and at the early age) in which Jesus begins to express an already known identity and vocation.[4]
+Of course, in the present position of the story, Luke gives such a revelation several times before, and so the amazement is at the way (and at the early age) in which Jesus begins to express an already known identity and vocation.[6]

 Verse 50 is the conclusion of the story.50 But they did not understand what he said to them.
 To avoid the implication of a lack of understanding on Mary's part, especially after she had received a revelatory annunciation from an angel, some scholars have resorted to complicated hypotheses.
 They are wishful eisegesis, not worthy of serious discussion.

 Verse 51-52 present the conclusion by Luke.
 First, Jesus was obedient.
-51 Then he went down with them and came to Nazareth, and was obedient to them.
+51 Then he went down with them and came to Nazareth and was obedient to them.
 Jesus accepts his role as a good obedient Jewish son.
 Although Joseph and Mary do not celebrate this moment in Jesus' life -- they do not understand what he has said -- he nonetheless obediently follows them back to Nazareth.
 It explains why, even though Jesus was already consciously God's Son, this did not become apparent in his behavior until many years later at the baptism.
 It also explains why the Galilean villagers never suspected that he was more than Joseph's son.
 However, the stress on obedience also serves the motif of piety that runs through the whole story.

 His mother treasured all these things in her heart.
 The statement about Mary in this last part of v.
 51 softens the portrait of Mary.
 She may have been amazed at what Jesus did.
 She may not have understood what he said of himself.
 She may even have reproached him.
 However, she is responsive to the mystery that surrounds him.
 Her lack of understanding is not permanent.
 By stressing her lack of understanding in v.
 50, Luke is faithful to history; Luke makes it clear that no one understood the Christology of Jesus as God's Son until after the resurrection.
 By stressing Mary's retention of the things that happened, puzzling to understand their meaning.
 Luke is giving us a perceptive theological insight into history: there was continuity from the infant Jesus to the boy Jesus to the Jesus of the ministry to the risen Jesus.
 Further, when Christian disciples like Mary believed in Jesus as God's Son after the resurrection; they were finding adequate expression for intuitions that had begun long before.
 52 Jesus increased in wisdom and in years, and in divine and human favor.
 Jesus is growing, the New Testament portraying Jesus “very man,” that is, struggling to obey, seeking, and finding.
 Here, it refers to growth in wisdom.
 We receive indication that Jesus had a very human, inner life, but Luke gives us little upon which to reflect.